k-cloud-labs/pkg/docs/crd-apidoc.md

 <td>
 <em>(Optional)</em>
 <p>Path is field path of current object(e.g. <code>/spec/affinity</code>)
-If current type is annotations of labels, then only need to provide the key, no need whole path.</p>
+If current type is annotations or labels, then only need to provide the key, no need whole path.</p>
 </td>
 </tr>
 <tr>